Avoiding loneliness during the coronavirus pandemic

 So what can we do to help our family members avoid the many downsides of isolation?

-It might still be worth visiting AgeUK’s main web site and finding the nearest office to your parent.
+A worthwhile first stop could be AgeUK’s main web site and finding the nearest office to your parent.
 If their helpline is open they may be able to point you in the direction of trusted phone contact volunteers.

 Never underestimate the value of a daily phone call.
 Make an appointment for a certain time, so your parent can look forward to it, and know that they will be your priority at that time.